Varun-addh/Assistant_FE/README.md

-# InterviewPrep – AI Interview Assistant
+# Stratax AI – AI Interview Assistant

 A mobile‑first React + Vite application that helps users prepare and perform in interviews.
 It generates polished, ready‑to‑speak answers with examples and best practices.
 The app is installable as a PWA and supports voice input, resume uploads, versioned edits, and quick mobile actions.